SAME-Project/same-project/docs/docs/getting-started/adding-steps.md

 ## Execute the Steps

-Now, when you execute `same program run` the cells will automatically be grouped together into steps, and executed serially.
+Now, when you execute `same run` the cells will automatically be grouped together into steps, and executed serially.
 No additional work is necessary for the end user.

 <img width="830" alt="multi-step-execution" src="/images/multi-step-pipeline.png">